FIWARE/ops.Fuel-main-dev/doc/source/user-guide.rst

 +++++

 In the Network section, the user can manage configuration parameters.
-Based on theOpenstack network architecture, ITBox considers three networks: Public, Management and Storage.
+Based on theOpenstack network architecture, OPS-Deploy considers three networks: Public, Management and Storage.
 Management and Storage sections indicate the network subnet in CIDR notation and VLAN tags, whereas thePublic section allows to set the IPs pool and its VLAN tag (Fig. 11).

 .. image:: _static/OPS-Deploy-9.png
      :alt: infrastructure network settings
      :scale: 90%

-The ITBox gives user the opportunity to manage the Neutron plugin and to define the L2 connection tunnel ID range and the L3 floating IP range.
+The OPS-Deploy gives user the opportunity to manage the Neutron plugin and to define the L2 connection tunnel ID range and the L3 floating IP range.
 Furthermore, the user can verify the network configuration by clicking the “Verify Network” button, which checks for connectivity between nodes using the configured VLANs.
 It also checks if if some external DHCP interferes with the current deployment (Fig. 12).

 .. image:: _static/OPS-Deploy-10.png
      :alt:  L2/L3 Neutron configuration